 - Live-Action Director: Jerry Mosemak (IMDB link)

 Jerry Mosemak a Native American of the Coherie tribe, has over 20 years of experience in interactive design, illustration, branding, animation, and storytelling on web, mobile, and print platforms.
-It was at USA Today that Jerry grew into the storyteller and filmmaker that he is today.
+It was in USA Today that Jerry grew into the storyteller and filmmaker that he is today.
 His experience as a storyteller grew out of providing direction and working alongside video and multimedia teams in the field and newsroom to produce visual stories through writing, data analysis, animation, and interactive design.

 In 2012, Jerry led the team in producing an interactive story that finished as a Pulitzer finalist in Explanatory Reporting.
 In 2013, Jerry art-directed and produced his first indie film, “The Rangers”.
 That same year, The Forge Studios was founded by Jerry and his partners in “The Rangers”.
 With The Forge, he produced several sci-fi, fantasy, and other assortments of short films.
 In 2015, he left USA Today to pursue his dream of owning and operating his own design and film production studio, WarPaint Studios, LLC.